Power outages persist after 2nd nor'easter pummels NY area

 NEW YORK (WABC) --Residents across the New York area were digging out from as much as 2 feet of wet, heavy snow Thursday, while utilities dealt with downed trees and electric lines that snarled traffic and left hundreds of thousands without power in the Northeast after two strong nor'easters in less than a week, all with possibility of another storm in the wings.

 The lower Hudson Valley received the brunt of the snowfall, with residents in Westchester County still reeling from the previous storm.
-More than 44,000 customers were without power Thursday morning.
+More than 25,000 customers were without power Thursday evening.
 In Suffern, an 88-year-old woman died after being hit by a falling tree in her yard.

 On Lockwood Avenue in Yonkers, the wind blew down a tree during the snowstorm which downed several utility poles, transformers, wires and tree branches onto the street and cars.
 The street has been taped off for crews to repair the damage.